wdyjwdy/notes/network/http.md

   1. If the object has not been modified since 03-19.
 Then, the Server sends a response message, which tells the Proxy that it can forward its copy of the object to Client.

+> [!TIP]
+> Last-Modified and If-modified-since can be replaced by ETag and If-None-Match.

 ## HTTP 1

 ### Persistent Connections